MicrosoftDocs/memdocs/memdocs/intune/protect/ms-tunnel-overview.md

 - TCP 443 – Required by Microsoft Tunnel.
 - UDP 443 – Required by Microsoft Tunnel.
 - TCP 22 – Optional.
-Used for SSH/SCP.
+Used for SSH/SCP to the Linux server.

 **Outbound ports**: